indra-labs/docs/whitepaper.md

 - **Message checksum** - 4 bytes of the truncated hash of the remainder of the message or packet, for preventing tampering and ensuring integrity of the message.
 - **Initialisation Vector** - cryptographically secure random value used for the payload encryption.
 - **Cloaked public key** - generated via the use of a strongly random 3 byte value that is concatenated with the receiver's public key, and the first 5 bytes of the combined hash is concatenated to the 3 byte nonce value to prevent inferring association of a stream of message packets with each other.
 This key also acts as a session identifier, and must be cloaked in order to not provide information to malicious nodes who would then be able to correlate messages.
-- **Signature** - The hash of the payload data is signed with a private key that formed the other half of the ECDH enabling securely conveying the encryption secret to the intended receiver over an insecure network.
-These keys are generated using an algorithm that efficiently generates secure private keys that are correctly on the [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) elliptic curve.
+- **Public key** - In order to enable the receiver, who knows the cloaked public key's private key, to be able to generate the message encryption cipher, the public key is included in the header of each message and packet.

 ### Signing/Encryption Key Generation and Message Segmentation

 The signatures on messages must be different for each subsequent message, and when a message exceeds 1382 bytes (based on a 1410 byte MTU, typical for mobile networks) the message will be segmented into pieces of this size, the last packet padded out with random based hash chain generated noise.

-These signing keys are generated by creating two secure, secp256k1 private keys, the base and the secondary, and the base is scalar summed with the secondary to produce a new key, and this new key is then used again the same way for subsequent keys.
+These keys are generated by creating two secure, secp256k1 private keys, the base and the secondary, and the base is scalar summed with the secondary to produce a new key, and this new key is then used again the same way for subsequent keys.

 This scalar sum operation guarantees that the new private key is also a valid secp256k1 curve point (values not in the curve weaken the encryption), and can be performed very quickly without the resultant key being outside of the curve.
-Deriving the public key takes approximately the same time but a signature also maps to a message hash so it acts as a MAC (message authentication code) as well as providing half the encryption key to the receiver.

-This scheme helps guarantee that once messages are encrypted, even if an attacker gains access to the network handler packet cache they cannot access the encrypted payload data.
+This scheme is more aggressive than the Signal Protocol's Double Ratchet algorithm, which was designed for low bandwidth short message systems, and it consumes a fair bit of processing power.
+Benchmarks of initial implementations show that a single thread of a Ryzen 7 2021 mobile processor can process more than 100 mbit per CPU thread, which is more than fast enough for a gigabit dedicated relay with at least 10 CPU threads (and usually, 6 to spare for the rest of the work).

 ### Onion Path Topology

 ![](onions.svg)

 Indra uses a single topology that provides two hops between the client and the exit/endpoint being connected to.
-Only two are required to provide optimal anonymity - the first hop can infer it received a message from a client, but the second hop cannot, as it did not, and while most clients are not also providing relay service, a lot will use it, especially hidden services or multi-server setups that forward inbound requests one or more separate servers providing the services offered at the exit.
+Only two are required to provide optimal anonymity - the first hop can infer it received a message from a client, but the second hop cannot, as it did not, and while most clients are not also providing relay service, a lot will also run one it, especially such as hidden p2p services or multi-server setups that forward inbound requests one or more separate servers providing the services offered at the exit.

 Because it is mostly not possible to fully hide the fact that a node is a client, there is separate sessions for each of the 5 hops in the circuit.
 First and last hop sessions can make session balance queries directly, whereas for the other 3 hops it uses the standard path, except in reverse for the second last, and randomly, exit point to perform these queries, and the last two hops and the return hop carry back the response.

 Because Indra is source routed, every single request can pass through different paths, eliminating observable correlations between clients and relays for attempts to unmask users, and eliminating any discretion a relay can have about where traffic is forwarded - it either goes, or it does not.
 Attempts to attack users  anonymity by delaying or dropping messages by evil relays will violate expected relaying performance parameters and the offending nodes will be downgraded in their selection frequency as punishment.

-### Proxy Messages

-**Proxy** messages are the standard for messages where the **client** is sending messages through a proxy, called the **exit**.
-Each of the colours shown in the diagram represents the message type.

-- **Forward** messages are purely constructed by the **client**.
-They are to be carried forwards to a specified IP address, which will be the next hop in the path, or an **exit**, and use the **forward** key provided by relays on purchase.
-The next hop will decrypt the payload, which can contain either another **forward** or an **exit** message.
-- **Return** messages consist of a preformed header encrypted to three secondary keys provided in the purchase process, derived from key pairs embedded in the encrypted layers of the header, called "return" keys, and three ciphers that are to be used sequentially to encrypt the reply message, and the cloaked address in a **return** relay message header layer combined with a public key the client generates to secure the message.

-	The provided ciphers for a layer uses the second key known to the **return** relay and client but not the **exit** relay, thus they are unable to unwrap the encrypted message giving the address to the next hop, but by the header and a type byte in the message the **return** hop node then switches to the secondary key that the **exit** doesn't know, that corresponds to the cloaked key, which generates the cipher the **exit** hop was given, combined with the public key visible in the first header.
-(This is based on the reply messages in Sphinx).

-	The second **return** hop also uses this alternate key in order to conceal to the relay whether it is first from the exit or second, the last header only has a packet identifier, because the cipher for the payload is cached by the sender alongside the identifier.
-This slightly elaborate scheme enables pure forward source routing with the only caveat that exits know they are exits, but **forward** relays don't know whether they are receiving from client, or first, or second hop, and likewise **return** relays can't know whether they are receiving from an exit or sending to a client.

-	When a client lacks the **forward**/**return** key pair from a session purchase, it uses a 5 hop circular forward chain which delivers an identifier and the three required ciphers, which the relay will cache for a time expecting a purchase message with which these keys will be used to create the **return** onion encryption.
-- **Exit** messages are a special type of message.
-They contain three symmetric cipher keys that must be used in sequence over the payload, and then appended to the preformed routing header with the return byte flag set.
+Tor and I2P have limitations on how many paths they can open at any given time, whereas Indra can, and by default, does choose different paths for every single message cycle.

+### Return Path Routing

+As distinct from most mixnet implementations, interactive connections are not built out of chains of bidirectional connections between the hops in the circuit.
+The outbound message path is entirely unrelated to the inbound message path, except that the client initiates the messages outbound first, and must always.

+This means that for "push" type interactive services, the client must send out a message containing the reverse path to deliver "pushed" messages.
+But fundamentally this is how websockets work anyway, using a subscribe message to start listening, the difference being that the client must send new return message headers in order to get responses.

+To support the connection type model of HTTP, the protocol always pushes a few extra reply message packets in addition to the ones associated with a given outbound message, so that if more replies come back it can keep prompting for more to come.
+This is a limitation of source routing with anonymity, as the reply path is entirely under the control of the client.

 ### Ping Messages and Path Failure Diagnosis

 Because there is several intermediaries in paths in Indranet, and a failure for the response or confirmation to arrive in a timely fashion can mean a failure in any of the nodes in a circuit.
 The first and last hops can be openly probed for operation using a Get Balance query (which is a single hop out and back), but the others must be diagnosed differently.
 The reason being that using relays for the outer 3 hops at the same time as using them as first hops would potentially unmask the location of the client associated with the session.

 Thus, the ping message, which consists of 5 hops using the forward-only relaying instruction message, can be sent out several times to pass through these inner hops of the failed path.
 The failing node will not forward these messages and thus the confirmation of the ping will not arrive back at the client.
 Of course it can be that the randomly selected other relays in the ping path also are failing, which can then require further probing, using sessions that already proved to work until the one or more hops in the failed path are identified.
-While the process of diagnosis is occurring, Indra will not choose the 5 relays in the failed path until the diagnostic is completed.
+While the process of diagnosis is occurring, Indra will not choose the relays in the failed path until the diagnostic is completed.

 When a delivery failure occurs, Indra will inform the client application by returning a connection reset by peer message so the client retries, and Indra then uses a different path that does not include any of the relays from the failed path until they are diagnosed.